 Once you get the sunflowers inside, keep them in the bucket of water in a cool place for several hours to help condition them.
 Then, place them in a clean vase.
 Dirty vases can have bacteria in them from previous bouquets, and this can shorten the life of your sunflowers.
 Use room temperature water for best results.

-If you have plant food for cut flowers, add it to the water.
-You can also add a teaspoon of sugar and a few drops of bleach to the water to make the flowers last longer if you don't have flower food.
+If you have plant preservative for cut flowers, add it to the water.
+You can also add a teaspoon of sugar and a few drops of bleach to the water to make the flowers last longer if you don't have flower preservative.
 Ensure the water level in the vase stays high.
 Add more water as needed to ensure the sunflowers don't run out.

 Change the water and clean the vase every two to three days to extend the life of the cut flowers.
 Replace the water sooner if it looks cloudy.
-Rinse the sunflower stems when you change the water and add more plant food or sugar and bleach to the fresh water.
+Rinse the sunflower stems when you change the water and add more plant preservative to the fresh water.
 You can also recut the stems under the water at an angle to help the sunflowers better take up the water.

 Choose an Ideal Location